IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 It will also display the Temperature(Centigrade) to the matrix screen everytime your `cron` job runs

-## These instructions were run on a Raspberry Pi v3 and with the Raspbian OS
+## These instructions were run on a Raspberry Pi v3 and with the latest version of Raspbian OS
-* Setting up Raspbian on your pi is easiest with [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md)
+* Setting up Raspbian on your Pi is easiest with [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md)

 ## setup the Sense HAT
 * setting up [Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat)